ozwolf-software/consul-jaxrs/README.md

 It is possible to prepare a retry handler from the pool.
 This fluent builder will take in instructions, such as how many attempts to make, when to revoke a client instance and for how long, when the break from the retry loop.

-It accepts a `RequestAction` implementation, that accepts a `ServiceInstanceClient` instance and can throw an exception.
+It accepts a `RequestAction` implementation, that accepts a `ConsulJaxRsClient` instance and can throw an exception.

 ```java
 return pool.retry(3)